 Following guidelines from the CDC, practice social distancing.

-Face masks are strongly encouraged when transiting or operating within building common spaces.
+Face masks are required when transiting or operating in buildings.

 Maintain good hygiene, washing hands before and after entering spaces such as bathrooms, labs, and shared offices.
 Follow proper sneeze/cough etiquette and avoid touching your face, eyes, nose, or mouth.